Egyptian eInvoicing & eReceipt

 Egypt Ministry of Finance and Egyptian Tax Authority is in the process of modernizing the solutions used for tax information management and processing.
-One of the important elements of this overall modernization is implementation of digital processing of the invoices.
-It is an activity that is part of Egypt’s vision 2030 for Digital Transformation, and improving governmental services, and within the framework of ETA Reform Programme, where eInvoice is one of the main projects, which is about creating a central solution that enables ETA to follow all trading transactions between companies (B2B), through the instant exchange of invoice data in digital format.
+One of the important elements of this overall modernization is implementation of digital processing of the invoices and receipts.
+It is an activity that is part of Egypt’s vision 2030 for Digital Transformation, and improving governmental services, and within the framework of ETA Reform Programme, where eInvoice & eReceipt is one of the main projects, which is about creating a central solution that enables ETA to follow all trading transactions between companies (B2B) and companies and consumers(B2C), through the instant exchange of invoice and receipt data in digital format.

-E-invoicing platform is going to enable digital capturing of invoices circulating in the country starting with the business to business (B2B) invoices and later business to consumer (B2C).
+eInvoicing & eReceipt platform is going to enable digital capturing of invoices and receipts circulating in the country with business to business (B2B) invoices and business to consumer (B2C).
 Ministerial Decision No.(188) for 2020 was issued to bind the tax society to the eInvoice system.

 - Simplification of declaration submission